battletech45/FurnitureHub/README.md

 - **User-friendly Interface**: Enjoy a seamless shopping experience with an intuitive and responsive design.

-- **Secure Checkout Process**: Shop with confidence using our secure and reliable checkout process.

-- **User Accounts**: Create and manage your account for personalized recommendations and order history.

-- **Search and Filter Options**: Easily find the furniture you're looking for with powerful search and filter functionalities.

 - **Responsive Design**: Access the website from any device, ensuring a consistent and enjoyable user experience.

 ## Demo